 One aspect of follow-up care may involve helping the former user develop a new support group or make new friends who are not drug users.
 This is important because it can be difficult to prevent a relapse if you return to hanging out with people who still use dextromethorphan.
 Follow-up care may also include ongoing family counseling sessions to continue providing family members with constructive ways to help the recovering drug user from having a relapse.

 Follow-up treatment can last for months or years, depending on the individual.
 Effective follow-up care is essential for maintaining a drug-free life.
-If you or someone you know is ready to enroll in a dextromethorphan (DXM) addiction treatment program and find success recovering from drug abuse and addiction, call our free helpline at 1-888-287-0471 to get started.
+If you or someone you know is ready to enroll in a dextromethorphan (DXM) addiction treatment program and find success recovering from drug abuse and addiction, call our free helpline at 1-888-287-0471 Who Answers? to get started.